Capstone-Recommender-System-2020/A1P-Full-Stack-Recommender-System/README.md

       - APIProjectFolder (Django app folder)
         - APIProject (Admin tools)
         - Prediction (Algorithm code and API)

+**Secondary**

  **ERRORS WE HAD RUN INTO**

  - We were running into a 500: Internal Server error when we were connecting the React page to Django
  - Everything on Github was working well on one of our team member's local machine, but when another person had cloned this repository and tried it on his machine, he ran into some errors.
+We did not have time to test whether docker could solve this problem, but we recommend taking that direction.